 I would like to share a few photos I took at the Horse Rescue’s Open Day on the 28th of October 2012.
 Horse Rescue was celebrating their 25th anniversary and I had the pleasure to be a part of this great day.
 I didn’t get to take many photos, as I was raising money that day, but I watched one demonstration at 2pm from a natural equestrian instructor Suzanne Bellette with here gorgeous liberty horses.

 There are many beautiful spots to explore in Sydney.
-The opportunities for photography and compositions are truly endless.
+The opportunities for photographing the city are truly endless.
 Here is one location I have only discovered recently by watching an amazing time lapse video made around Sydney.
-My 1st and last shot was taken from a pathway above Circular Quay, next to the busy Cahill Expressway.
+My last photo is taken from a pathway above Circular Quay, next to the busy Cahill Expressway.
 My middle photo is of Archibald fountain located in Hyde Park in Central Sydney.